Are photographers leaning more towards/adding video these days?

 Before I go into the importance of video (in my life anyway), take a look at a short, amateur home video below.
 I made this for my wife just before Christmas after a traumatic couple of years.
 It was made to show her that life goes on and that we are a strong, united and loving family.

 This is 16 years of being together in around 4 minutes.

-Video is everywhere.
+Video is everywhere

 I was then hooked on video and saw massive potential going forward.

-Why I, a lifelong photographer, love video
+Why a lifelong photographer loves video

 I was fascinated by it all and even used an old splicing contraption (something very similar to this) to do my very first edits.
 I was hooked.
-I then moved onto photography and built my first darkroom in our loft at 14 years old thereby cementing my love of imaging forever.
+Then I moved onto photography and built my first darkroom in our loft at 14 years old thereby cementing my love of imaging forever.

 At 18 years old, I filmed my first "commercial" (family) production.

 It was Live Aid day in 1985 which also happened to be my grandparents' Golden Wedding anniversary.
 It was also the hottest day of the year.
 We had a fantastic family garden party with caterers, family over from Denmark.
 We even hit the front page of the local paper with the headline "Invasion of Danes" with our huge gathering of friends and family.

 What a day (Queen stole the show…see you back here in 24 minutes ; )